15 Perennials You Should Plant in September for Spring Color

 Allium blooms in purple, blue, white, pink, and sometimes yellow globe-shaped heads.

-• Plant Size: 1-6 feet, varies greatly between species
+height height 1-6 feet, varies greatly between species

 These plants have an onion-like odor to them, making them excellent companion plants in many gardens as this scent is great at keeping wildlife out of your garden.

-When these plants are done blooming they don’t have much to offer, so be sure to plant them behind some perennials or shrubs if you are worried about the yellowing foliage that comes with a bulb.
+When these plants are done blooming, they don’t have much to offer, so be sure to plant them behind some perennials or shrubs if you are worried about the yellowing foliage that comes with a bulb.

 Artemisia